gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 depending on where it is running.

 On the control plane, the PDP will have access to the entire set of teleport users and roles.
-This variant will be able to serve as the backing of the GRPC API, and make internal decisions as if it were a remote PDP.
+This variant will be able to serve as the backing of the gRPC API, and make internal decisions as if it were a remote PDP.
 This PDP will be a shared service initialized once at process startup.

 On agents, a local ephemeral PDP will be able to be initialized with a fake user store providing only the identity of the